jg-digital-media/jgdm-100DaysOfCode/php/slim/src/notes/notes.md

 /about
 /list

-Now to make them display something meaninful with Views/Templates
+Now to make them display something meaningful with Views/Templates

 It works but I'm not sure why [Wed Apr 17 14:23:09 2019] ::1:62064 Invalid request (Unexpected EOF) keeps being returned in the command line.

+### Slim Project Management Tips:

+Organise Routes into a single routes.php file rather than 1 route for a single file in a routes directory.

+Reminder: Run PHP server on the public folder